The University of British Columbia

 Climate-driven changes in ocean environmental conditions — ocean warming, deoxygenation and acidification — are projected to affect the physiological functions of marine organisms, their geographic distributions, biological life cycles and total biomass.

-Posted in 2023, IOFNews, News Release | Tagged with biology, biomass, Climate change, CORU, ecosystems, Faculty, food security, food webs, Gabriel Reygondeau, IOF Research Associates, IOF students, Marine ecosystems, ocean economy, plankton, Research, Species distribution, trophic amplification, William Cheung, zooplankton
+Posted in 2023, IOFNews, News Release | Tagged with biology, biomass, climate change, CORU, ecosystems, faculty, food security, food webs, Gabriel Reygondeau, IOF Research Associates, IOF students, marine ecosystems, ocean economy, plankton, Research, species distribution, trophic amplification, William Cheung, zooplankton

 New FCRR: Understanding the fishers to change the fishery in the bottom trawl industry in India